-█ No Notice: These states do not require any contact with state or local officials.
+█ No Notice: No required contact with state or local officials.

-█ Notice Only: These states require notice of intent to homeschool only.
+█ Notice Only: Notice of intent to homeschool only.

-█ Assessment w/ Exceptions: These states require assessments but have various exceptions.
+█ Assessment w/ Exceptions: Assessments with various exceptions.

-█ Moderate Assessment: These states have assessments with lax thresholds for intervention.
+█ Moderate Assessment: Assessments with low thresholds for intervention.

-█ Thorough Assessment: These states require assessments combined with other provisions.
+█ Thorough Assessment: Assessments combined with other provisions.

 The legal form homeschooling takes varies from state to state.
 In some states, parents homeschool under a homeschool statute while in other states they homeschool under the private laws.
 Depending on the state, parents may also homeschool through umbrella schools or through private tutor statutes.
 Some states have multiple legal options for homeschooling, each with varying requirements.
 Read full brief.View Map